CSCfi/csc-user-guide/docs/apps/force.md

 FORCE is licensed under [the GNU GPL License](https://github.com/davidfrantz/force/blob/master/LICENSE).

-## Citation

-This software can be cited by citing the [appropriate publication](https://force-eo.readthedocs.io/en/latest/refs.html).

 ## Acknowledgement

 Please acknowledge CSC and Geoportti in your publications, it is important for project continuation and funding reports.